-Scientific studies report the effect of welding fumes can cause all kinds of physical complaints and serious diseases such as cancer, asthma and symptoms of Parkinson’s disease.
+Scientific studies report the effect of welding fumes can cause all kinds of physical complaints and serious diseases such as cancer, asthma, and Parkinson’s disease.
 Welding fume and the composition of smoke vapor created when welding different types of metal create dangerous airborne particles that are threatening to life longevity when breathed in.
-Ensuring proper ventilation and air filtration equipment in the welding work space by using fume extraction equipment to capture the fume is important.
+Ensuring proper ventilation and air filtration equipment in the welding workspace by using fume extraction equipment to capture the fume is important.

 Particles constitute the greatest health hazard

 Welding fume is a varying mixture of airborne gases and fine particles.
 The composition of the mixture depends on the welding method and the product welded.
 Gases that may be released include:

 - nitrous oxide (NO)

 - carbon monoxide (CO)

 - shielding gas

 - ozone (O3)